 Does Alcohol Make You Fat

-The vast majority of people don’t stick to just one drink when they go out.
+Most people don’t stick to just one drink when they go out.

 “Bar food” typically involves things like French fries, fried chicken, and other addicting, snackable tidbits that stimulate your appetite and encourage you to overindulge.
 Even a quiet evening out with the guys from work can rapidly put you over the advised caloric limit for the entire day.